Data Protection Impact Assessment

 7. Outcome and sign-off

-The residual risk after mitigation is assessed as low for adult data subjects (LESSO's only data subjects) and not applicable in the ordinary case for children, given that children are not data subjects of the processing.
+The residual risk after mitigation is assessed as low for adult data subjects (teachers and school staff — LESSO's current data subjects).
+Children are not direct data subjects of the current platform's processing; should that change in future, the safeguards in Section 5 apply.
 Processing is approved to proceed.

 Signed